hrisheekesh1910/HR_Analytics-PowerBi/README.md

 ## HR Analysis Project

+### Objective:

+Help an organization to improve employee performance and improve employee retention(reduce attrition) by creating a HR Analytics dashboard.

 ### Key Components of the Power BI Dashboard:

 1. **Distribution of Employee Attrition by Education Level:**